1999 Russian apartment bombings

-The official Russian investigation of the Buynaksk bombing was completed in 2001, while the investigation of Moscow and Volgodonsk bombings was completed in 2002.
+The official investigation of the Buynaksk bombing was completed in 2001, while the investigations of the Moscow and Volgodonsk bombings were completed in 2002.
 In 2000, seven people were convicted of perpetrating the Buynaksk attack.
-According to the court ruling on the Moscow and Volgodonsk bombings, which was announced in 2004, the attacks were organised and led by Achemez Gochiyaev, who remains at large.
+According to the court ruling on the Moscow and Volgodonsk bombings, which was announced in 2004, the attacks were organized and led by Achemez Gochiyaev, who remains at large.
 All bombings, the court ruled, were ordered by Islamist warlords Ibn Al-Khattab and Abu Omar al-Saif, who have been killed.
 Five other suspects have been killed and six have been convicted by Russian courts on terrorism-related charges.

+Attempts at an independent investigation faced obstruction from the Russian government.
 State Duma deputy Yuri Shchekochikhin filed two motions for a parliamentary investigation of the events, but the motions were rejected by the State Duma in March 2000.
 An independent public commission to investigate the bombings was chaired by Duma deputy Sergei Kovalev.
-The commission was rendered ineffective because of government refusal to respond to its inquiries.
+The commission was rendered ineffective because of the government's refusal to respond to its inquiries.
 Two key members of the Kovalev Commission, Sergei Yushenkov and Yuri Shchekochikhin, have since died in apparent assassinations.
-The Commission's lawyer and investigator Mikhail Trepashkin was arrested and served four years in prison for revealing state secrets.
-Former FSB agent Alexander Litvinenko, who defected and blamed the FSB for the bombings, was poisoned and killed in London in 2006.
-A British inquiry later determined that Litvinenko's murder was "probably" carried out with the approval of Putin and Patrushev.
+The commission's lawyer and investigator Mikhail Trepashkin was arrested and served four years in prison "for revealing state secrets".

-The attacks were widely attributed to Chechen terrorists, despite their guilt never being conclusively proven.
-Some historians and journalists claim the bombings were coordinated by Russian state security services to help bring Putin into the presidency.
-Others disagree with such theories or argue that there is insufficient evidence to assign responsibility for the attacks.
-Independent investigations have faced obstruction from the Russian government.
+Although the bombings were widely blamed on Chechen terrorists, their guilt was never conclusively proven.
+A number of historians and investigative journalists have instead called the bombings a false flag attack perpetrated by Russian state security services to win public support for a new war in Chechnya and to boost the popularity of Vladimir Putin prior to the upcoming presidential elections.
+Former FSB agent Alexander Litvinenko, who blamed the FSB for the bombings and was a critic of Putin, was assassinated in London in 2006.
+A British inquiry later determined that Litvinenko's murder was "probably" carried out with the approval of Vladimir Putin and Nikolai Patrushev.
+Others argue that there is insufficient evidence to assign responsibility for the attacks.